-During 2020, inititatives to develop relations with international institutions and bodies, in the interest of the Group and its stakeholders were promoted with the broader aim of supporting growth and stability of the national system as a whole.
-In this context, advocacy activities on regulatory issues of international relevance were implemented, together with the monitoring of the main economic and geopolitical events and the concrete support to the internationalisation process of small, medium and large enterprises.
+Intesa Sanpaolo oversees and manages relations with international institutions and organizations, promoting relations in the interest of the Group and its stakeholders with the broader aim of supporting the growth and stability of the country-system as a whole.
+From this perspective, advocacy activities on regulatory issues of international significance, the monitoring of the main economic and geopolitical events and the concrete support to the internationalization process of small, medium and large enterprises take on particular importance.

-The monitoring of international geopolitics was carried out during 2020 through meetings and conferences organized and held with the main international think-tanks with whom the Group cooperates: Chatham House, The Royal Institute of International Affairs, Istituto per gli Studi di Politica Internazionale, Istituto Affari Internazionali, Centre for European Policy Studies, The Brookings Institutions, Peterson Institute of International Economics and the Fondazione Internazionale OASIS.
+The monitoring of international geopolitics was carried out during 2021 through meetings and conferences organized and held with the main international think-tanks with whom the Group cooperates: Chatham House, The Royal Institute of International Affairs, Istituto per gli Studi di Politica Internazionale, Istituto Affari Internazionali, Centre for European Policy Studies, The Brookings Institutions, Peterson Institute of International Economics and the Fondazione Internazionale OASIS, Institute of International Finance .
 At the same time, the monitoring of international geopolitics was also implemented through constant contacts with the Representatives of foreign countries of interest to the Group.
 Particular attention in this area was dedicated to the evolution of financial restrictive measures ("trade sanctions"), whose timely update is necessary for the Group to proactively plan responsible international activities and presence.Within the scope of the most important international initiatives which benefited from the participation and support of Intesa Sanpaolo, worthy of note were:

 1) The participation in the Finance and Infrastructure Taskforce of The Business 20 (B20)